speedcodersteam/Programming-Questions/1. Accumulate Numbers/README.md

 # Accumulate Numbers

 ### Difficulty: Easy
+Write a program that takes a string as the input, and calculates the digit sum **A** of all the digits in that string.
+Take a look at the sample input - output to get the gist.

 ## Input Format
+A string.
+It may contain any number of characters.

 ## Constraints
+**A** < 10
+**A** must be an integer.

 ## Output Format
+Print the digit sum of all the digits in the input string.

 ## Sample Input - Output
 ![](outputs.jpeg)